INNOVINATI/microwler/README.md

 crawler = Crawler('https://quotes.toscrape.com/', selectors={'title': scrape.title})
 crawler.run(verbose=True)
 ```

-Take a look at `examples/` to find out more.
+Take a look at `examples/` to find out more or read the [official documentation](https://innovinati.github.io/microwler/).

-### Command line
-coming soon...
 ## Contributing
-coming soon...
+We're happy about every meaningful contribution to this project via pull requests.
+If needed, we'll setup more precise guidelines on how to contribute at some point.

 ## License